merenlab/world-map-r/README.md

 GRADIENT_COLUMN_NAME = ""
 ```

-# Plotting values in pie charts on a single map
+# Plotting values in pie charts on a single map with 'PIE CHART MODE'

 Instead of making individual maps each showing the data for a single MAG, you may want to plot all the data in a single map.
 We can do this by plotting pie charts rather than circles, in which each MAG (column of your data file) gets a different color in the pie charts and the size of its slice corresponds to the relative value of its data in a given sample.
 For instance, if your data columns contain coverage values, then the pie charts will show relative coverage of the MAGs within each sample.